 Is viewing allowed?
 No. Our facilities are not service-oriented.
 Viewing is prohibited at our offices due to biological hazards, therefore bodies will only be available for viewing at the selected funeral home.

-- How do I obtain an autopsy report?
-Autopsy reports, once completed, are open public records.
-A request for a copy, under the Kansas Open Records Act (KORA), may be made at email@example.com.
+How do I obtain an autopsy report?
+Autopsy reports, once completed, are public records under the Kansas Open Records Act (KORA).
 To receive a free copy of an autopsy report via email or a printed certified copy of an autopsy report, please contact the Clerk of District Court at (316) 660-5900.

 How do I obtain a death certificate?
 Death certificates, once completed, can be obtained by contacting the Kansas Department of Health and Environment Office of Vital Statistics at 1 (785) 296-1400.